 - Dilated pupils

 And mixing alcohol and cocaine also can create long-term side effects as well.
-The long-term side effects from mixing alcohol and cocaine can permanently ruin your life.
+The long-term side effects of mixing alcohol and cocaine can permanently ruin your life.
 Some of the common long-term side effects are

 - Liver damage